-Ánimo Mae Jemison is committed to serving academically low achieving students.
-As with other Green Dot schools, Ánimo Mae Jemison expects that many (if not the majority) of its students may be classified as low-achieving.
-As such, Ánimo Mae Jemison's curriculum and program is adapted to improve performance for traditionally low-achieving students. Ánimo Mae Jemison has a simple, but specific goal to ensure that all students are prepared for success in college, leadership and life.
-In fact, Ánimo Mae Jemison's goals for academically low achieving students are the same as its goals for its entire student body.
-For more information on these goals, please see the section titled "Measurable Student Outcomes" and the Schoolwide Learner Outcomes listed in this charter petition. Ánimo Mae Jemison ensures that all students identified as low achieving have equal access to a rigorous, college-preparatory education through the following means (also see the section for "Academic Support and Intervention"):
+Ánimo Jefferson is committed to serving academically low achieving students.
+As with other Green Dot schools, Ánimo Jefferson expects that many (if not the majority) of its students may be classified as low-achieving.
+As such, Ánimo Jefferson's curriculum and program is adapted to improve performance for traditionally low-achieving students. Ánimo Jefferson has a simple, but specific goal to ensure that all students are prepared for success in college, leadership and life.
+In fact, Ánimo Jefferson's goals for academically low achieving students are the same as its goals for its entire student body.
+Administrators, teachers and counselors monitor students' data and provide tailored supports to ensure students are on track to meet their goals.
+For more information on these goals, please see the section titled "Measurable Student Outcomes" and the Schoolwide Learner Outcomes listed in this charter petition. Ánimo Jefferson ensures that all students identified as low achieving have equal access to a rigorous, college-preparatory education through the following means (also see the section for "Academic Support and Intervention"):

-- Ánimo Mae Jemison will assess all students after enrollment in the Summer Bridge Program to determine learning strengths and weakness, as well as overall proficiency in core subjects.
-Tests used may include the Read 180 Student Reading Inventory Diagnostic Test and Green Dot math diagnostics. - Identified students are immediately enrolled in remediation programs to accelerate learning, such as Read 180 and System 44, which are standards-aligned computer-based programs for reading and math respectively. - Low-achieving students are also provided remediation during the Summer Bridge program, Advisory, Literacy Enrichment/Intervention, Math Foundations, Special Needs/Academic Success and/or Guided Study (an after-school program for students who do not complete their homework or struggle with it).
+- Ánimo Jefferson will assess all students after enrollment in the Summer Bridge Program to determine learning strengths and weakness, as well as overall proficiency in core subjects.
+Tests used may include the Read 180 Student Reading Inventory Diagnostic Test and Green Dot math diagnostics. - Identified students are immediately enrolled in remediation programs to accelerate learning, such as Read 180 and System 44, which are standards-aligned computer-based programs for reading and math respectively.

+• Low-achieving students are also provided remediation during the Summer Bridge program, Advisory, Literacy Enrichment/Intervention, Math Foundations, Special Needs/Academic Success and/or Guided Study (an after-school program for students who do not complete their homework or struggle with it).